-Plexiglass barriers are still recommended as part of the hierarchy of controls by the Provincial Health Ontario.
-Should Council approve the plan, clerks' staff will work with facilities staff to procure and install plexiglass barriers similar to that installed at Halton Court Services.
-These barriers will be installed in between participant stations, however, the delegate station is still under review.
+As noted in the September report CL-25-21 plexiglass barriers are still recommended as part of the hierarchy of controls by Provincial Health Ontario.
+Council approved the spending, and staff have worked with Facilities to procure and install the plexiglass barriers similar to that installed at Halton Court Services.
+Barriers have been installed in between participant stations, with wrap around plexiglass around the delegate station.